boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 Usage
 =====

-The GeoGig QGIS plugin allow you to manage/view GeoGig (http://geogig.org/) repositories and layers as well as editing GeoGig layers using QGIS editing capabilities.
+The GeoGig QGIS plugin allows you to manage/view GeoGig (http://geogig.org/) repositories and layers as well as editing GeoGig layers using QGIS editing capabilities.

-This document describes GeoGig plugin interface and tools, and will describe a typical workflow with the GeoGig plugin, going through its features.
+This document describes GeoGig plugin interface and tools, and a typical workflow with the GeoGig plugin, going through its main features.

 .. warning::

-    You need GeoGig 1.1.1 version to use the QGIS plugin, version 1.2 will not work due to API changes.
+    You need GeoGig 1.1.1 version to use the QGIS plugin; version 1.2 may not work due to API changes.
 You can download it `here <geogig download_>`_.

 GeoGig plugin Interface and tools